-Something a vast majority (again, a veto-proof majority) of Missouri lawmakers understands is that the federal government is the creature of the states, not their creator.
+Something a veto-proof majority of Missouri lawmakers understands is that the federal government is the creature of the states, not their creator.
 The states provisionally delegated a portion of their sovereignty to the federal government and they specifically enumerated that authority in the Constitution.